 John Ralston Saul

-In A Fair Country: Telling Truths about Canada, he argues that modern Canada is profoundly shaped by Aboriginal ideas.
+In A Fair Country: Telling Truths about Canada, he argues that modern Canada is profoundly shaped by Indigenous ideas.
 He is general editor of the Extraordinary Canadians biographical series and contributed his own biography of Louis-Hippolyte LaFontaine & Robert Baldwin.
 In 2012, he published his first novel in 15 years, Dark Diversions: A Traveller’s Tale.
 The Comeback, his latest release, explores how Indigenous peoples are empowering themselves for a grand return to a position of power and influence.